 \subsection{PRXARM of KAGRA}

 The PRXARM in KAGRA is an optical resonator consisting of the X-arm cavity and PRC (Fig. \ref{FIG:KAGRA_PRXARM}).
 The mirrors constituting the PRXARM are summarized below.
 The X-arm cavity consists of Input Test Mass X (ITMX) and End Test Mass X (ETMX) mirrors.
-PRC comprises PRM, Power Recycling mirror 2(PR2), 3(PR3) and ITMX.
-PR2 and PR3 are placed to adjust the Gouy phase between PRM and ITMX.
+PRC comprises PRM, Power Recycling mirror 2 (PR2), 3 (PR3) and ITMX.
+The convex mirror PR2 and the concave mirror PR3 are placed to adjust the Gouy phase between PRM and ITMX.
 Input Mode-Matching Telescope 1 and 2 (IMMT1 and IMMT2) are mirrors used to adjust the incident optical axis into PRC.
 For the PRXARM measurement, to avoid interference from the Y-arm cavity, ITMY was misaligned.
-The incident light power was 1 W. The incident light was phase-modulated with an eighth harmonic ($f_\Const{2}$ = 45.02 MHz) and an tenth harmonic ($f_\Const{3}$ = 56.27 MHz) of the seed frequency ($f_\Const{seed}$ = 5.63 MHz).
-When the carrier resonates in the entire PRXARM, $f_\Const{2}$ resonates in PRC and anti-resonates with the X-arm cavity, while $f_\Const{3}$ anti-resonates with the entire composite optical resonator.
+The incident light power was 1 W. In KAGRA, the Input Mode Cleaner (IMC) is installed to remove higher-order spatial modes present in the light incident on the interferometer.
+The \mbox{IMC's} free spectral range (FSR = 5.63 MHz) is used as the seed frequency, and the frequencies of the phase-modulated sidebands are set to integer multiples of this seed frequency ($f_\Const{seed}$).
+Specifically, the light is phase-modulated at the 8th harmonic ($f_\Const{2}$ = 45.02 MHz) and the 10th harmonic ($f_\Const{3}$ = 56.27 MHz) of $f_\Const{seed}$.
+When the carrier resonates in the entire PRXARM, the optical sideband field at $f_\Const{2}$ resonates in PRC and anti-resonates with the X-arm cavity, while the optical sideband fields at $f_\Const{3}$ and at the difference frequency $f_\Const{3}-f_\Const{2}$ anti-resonate with the entire composite optical resonator.